Facilities and Administrative Costs (F&A)

 Responsible sponsor representatives are fully aware that F&A are a sizeable portion of the total cost of supporting research.
 Sponsors judge proposals not by the F&A rate but by the professional standing of the faculty member, the merit of the proposed work and the pertinence of that work to their own goals.

 The University's cognizant federal agency is the U.S. Department of Health and Human Services.
-The current agreement under which the University operates was signed August 21, 2009 and the effective period is 07/01/2009-06/30/2012.

-Depreciation and use allowances, interest on debt associated with certain buildings, equipment and capital improvements, operations and maintenance expenses and library expenses.
+The facilities portion of F&A includes depreciation and use allowances, interest on debt associated with certain buildings, equipment and capital improvements, operations and maintenance expenses and library expenses.

 The on-campus F&A rate will be applied to any sponsored project that requires utilization of University equipment, library service or University space (space owned or leased by the University and not leased by the sponsored project).
 The on-campus F&A rate applies to most sponsored projects.

 The off-campus F&A rate will be applied only to sponsored projects in which the work is required to be based off-campus because of the nature of the work and the requirements of the award.
 Convenience of the employee or telecommuting is not a consideration.
 The current F&A rate agreement defines off-campus as the following: